Duct tape finished weapons are disallowed from use.

-Latex, Plastidip, or other more realistic representations are heavily encouraged.
+Latex, Plastidip, or other more realistic representations are required.
 The weapons should be sturdy, but not so firm that they are painful when struck against bare skin.
 (Frequently approved cores are carbon fiber, graphite, and fiberglass.)
 When squeezing the blade, the foam should have significant give, but you should not be able to feel the core.

 No weapon may be longer than 78" (6.5 ft) in length.

-Some brands that usually pass weapon requirements are Epic Armory, Planatoke, and Windlass.
+Some brands that usually pass weapon requirements are Epic Armory, Nemesis, Planatoke, and Windlass.
 Other brands, such as Calimacil, are rarely accepted and on a case by case basis (many of their older swords tend to use foam that is too firm).

 Spells are typically delivered through spell packets, spell balls, small bean bags, etc. Spell packets should be about 1.5-2" in diameter, with a short fabric tail.

 Spell packets can easily be made with 6" fabric squares.
 Add a couple of tablespoons of bird seed or shredded rubber (rubber is preferred) to the center of the square and then fold up the sides so a small bulb is left at the bottom.
 Using electrical tape or duct tape, tape off the packet so the 1.5-2" bulb remains at the bottom, and a short fabric tail is left above.

 Shields should either be made out of foam, or have all exposed sides covered in at least 0.5" closed cell or microcell foam.
 As with weapons, latex and plastidip finishings are encouraged.